danpcox/Career/README.md

 ## Info about my career as a software developer / engineering leader
 ### General Philosophies
 - There is always room for fun.
 Humor (at the right time) will decrease stress
+- Build trust as soon as possible and continually demonstrate trust, without it, you won't succeed
 - Interview.
 On both sides of the table, the experience is invaluable and the skills you hone are used in every day life
 - Bring up issues as soon as possible.
 I would rather fail early and loudly than surprise people later on before things can be corrected / modified
 - Overcommunicate - failures will happen, a failure by not communicating effectively is avoidable and embarassing